jonjrodriguez/nl2sql/README.md

 Which will prompt you to enter a database information, then prompt you to import the schema and seed the database.

+Next, it will generate the `SchemaGraph` and `DBCorpus` and train all Classifiers and store them via pickle for later use.

 Example run:

 ```sh